MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/reference/procedural-animations.md

     - Scale: Connect the eased time directly.
 This makes the object grow from invisible (0) to full size (1).
     - Rotation: Multiply the eased time by 360 so the object rotates one full turn.

-4. Combine effects using a Matrix Input/Output Node.
+4. Combine effects using a Matrix Input Node.
 This allows scale and rotation to be applied together.

     ![A complex procedural graph](/img/bopGraph.png "A complex procedural graph")